hnitoomay/POS-system/README.md

 #Not in the Features
 -It is not mobile responsive
--it is not integrated with payment system
+-it is not integrated with any payment system